 1. Is the scoring of the fishery consistent with the MarinTrust standard, and clearly based on the evidence presented in the assessment report?

 The assessment report is adequate, it provides the information necessary to justify the scores assigned to the different categories.
-But please see my comments in C and F.
+Only minor comments in the respective sections.